Sasha Petraske

+Life and career

 He was born in Greenwich Village, New York City.
-Often described as a savant, Petraske dropped out of Stuvyvesant high school at the age of 17, and never received a formal post-secondary education.
+Often described as a savant, Petraske dropped out of Stuyvesant High School at the age of 17, and never received a formal post-secondary education.
 After traveling cross-country, he joined the US Army.
 He served in Alpha Company 2nd/75th Ranger Regiment and engineered his exit after three years of service by falsely claiming that he was gay.
 Following his departure from the army, he tended bar, ultimately opening Milk and Honey.

-His bar was known for its focus on attention-to-detail on classic cocktail recipes and a strict set of "Rules of Etiquette" to ensure a polite and enjoyable drinking experience, while carefully minimizing unnecessary costs and ensuring consistent recipe ratios through adopting the then-usual use of a bartending jigger to ensure precise pours.
+His bar was known for its focus on attention-to-detail on classic cocktail recipes and a strict set of "Rules of Etiquette" to ensure a polite and enjoyable drinking experience, while carefully minimizing unnecessary costs and maintaining consistent recipe ratios through pioneering the use of a bartending jigger to ensure precise pours of liquid cocktail ingredients, an unusual practice at the time.
 Cocktail historian Dale DeGroff described Petraske as a "Solve the problem, common-sense kind of guy."

 Petraske was very prolific and together with partners was the creative responsible for dozens of notable venues.
 A partial list is included below.